 In April 2014, responsibility for the provision of UK national flood peak data was transferred to the National River Flow Archive, maintained by the Centre for Ecology & Hydrology in close collaboration with the UK hydrometric Measuring Authorities.
 Provision of flood peak data is being fully integrated with the NRFA’s existing services for daily and monthly mean flow data.

 Between 2004 and 2014 UK flood peak data were provided via the HiFlows-UK website, hosted on the Environment Agency’s website.
-HiFlows-UK was a partnership between the UK Measuring Authorities – the Environment Agency in England and Wales, SEPA in Scotland and the Rivers Agency in Northern Ireland.
+HiFlows-UK was a partnership between the UK Measuring Authorities – the Environment Agency in England and Wales, SEPA in Scotland and for Northern Ireland, the Department for Infrastructure - Rivers.
 In 2001, the project was awarded a grant from HM Treasury's Capital Modernisation Fund (CMF).
 The HiFlows-UK data were an updated and enhanced version of the data contained in Volume 3 of the FEH, increasing the data available by 40%.
 HiFlows-UK contained significantly more data than the FEH dataset, incorporating the results of subsequent data reviews to improve data quality, and additional information on each station, including the indicative suitability of the data.
 The data and website was initially released as a pilot for testing and feedback on both the website functionality and data in March 2004.
 The first full version of the WINFAP-FEH data (version 1.1) were released on 1 August 2005 and the last version released under the HiFlows-UK project (version 3.3.2) were released in April 2014.
 JBA Consulting carried out a number of updates to the HiFlows-UK database between 2004 and 2014 and facilitated the v2.1.1, v3.02, v3.1.2 and v3.3.2 releases.

 1999: Flood Estimation Handbook